EthKan/contract-ui-demo/README.md

 ```
 If you run into this error it means you probably didn't set this up right: `Error: Couldn't decode address from ABI: 0x0`
 <br>
+Make sure the `EthKan.json` file matches the `./build/contracts/EthKan.json` of the deployed contract you want your dapp to talk to.
 <br>
 From inside repo.
 ```